-Maintain appropriate staff - child ratios at all times [10B.22].
+- All staff members are responsible for knowing all children and should take appropriate action in response to any child's needs or behavior. - Maintain appropriate staff child ratios at all times [10B.22].

-Minimum of 1:10 for Preschool 3's Minimum of 1:10 for Preschool 4's Minimum of 1:12 for Kindergarten
+Minimum of 1:10 for Preschool 3's Minimum of 1:10 for Preschool 4's Minimum of 1:12 for PreK/Kindergarten

 These ratios are applicable both indoors and outdoors.
-Field trip ratios are 1:3 for preschool and 1:4 for kindergarten.
-Wading pool ratios are 1:5 for both preschool and kindergarten.
+Only professional staff count when outside the security system.
+Field trip ratios are 1:3 for preschool and 1:4 for PreK/Kindergarten.
+Wading pool ratios are 1:5 for both preschool and PreK/Kindergarten.